reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 **Transposition** is the special reshaping that is often used, which swaps rows for columns.

 ### Geometric Analysis of Tensor Operation
+All tensor operations can be geometrically analyzed.
+Also, basic geometric operations such as affine transformation, rotation, and scaling can be expressed as tensor operations.

+### Geometric Analysis of Deep Learning
+We have learnt that a neural network is the connection of tensor operations, and all of them are the geometrical conversion of input data.
+The step to unfold a manifold of data as neat formulation would be a metaphor for it.

 ##